 In response to FDA scrutiny about marketing to teens, Juul Labs announces that it will be shutting down its social media accounts.
 The company terminates its Facebook and Instagram accounts and restricts its Twitter account to “non-promotional communications.”March 2019: FDA Proposes to Ban Sales at Convenience Stores

-In an effort to make it harder for teens to buy Juul, the FDA issues new proposed guidelines for the sale of all “flavored tobacco products” including e-cigarettes.
-The new guidelines impose severe restrictions that effectively ban the sale of fruity flavored products like Juul at gas stations, pharmacies, or convenience stores.March 2019: Lawsuit Filed to Force FDA Review of E-Cigarettes
+To make it harder for teens to buy Juul, the FDA issues new proposed guidelines for the sale of all “flavored tobacco products” including e-cigarettes.
+The new guidelines impose severe restrictions that effectively ban the sale of fruity-flavored products like Juul at gas stations, pharmacies, or convenience stores.March 2019: Lawsuit Filed to Force FDA Review of E-Cigarettes